WallarooLabs/blog.wallaroolabs.com/content/post/exploring-github-archive.md

 This function runs one event at a time.
 Each event represents something that happened on a public GitHub repository which made it's way to us through the ghevents Kafka topic we're using as a source.
 There are dozens of events we could look at but for our example here, we'll start with just three types.
 Forks, pull requests, and watches.
 The last one there is a bit of a [misnomer](https://developer.github.com/changes/2012-09-05-watcher-api/), as it represents staring a repository not subscribing to its activity.

 If we don't return anything here (or return `None`) then Wallaroo will assume we don't want to keep that event around for whatever step follows.
-We could also do some basic transformations on the event like trimming down fields but we'll keep the whole event payload around for purposes.
+We could also do some basic transformations on the event like trimming down fields but we'll keep the original event for now and leave that for later optimization.
 Here is an example of what one of these might look like as our JSON input.

 ```json
 {